maxskunkworks/ARM/MDT-VM-from-image/README.md

 + Depends on an existing VNet/subnet and properly configured access to an image in an existing Azure storage account.
 + The source image must be uploaded to the storage account as a **page blob**, and must be of **fixed** type.
++ The resource group you use for your deployment **must** be in the same location as the target virtual network or the deployment will fail.
++ The target virtual network should be the same on to which the MDT server is connected, or there should be a peering relationship between the target virtual network and the MDT server's virtual network.
++ For the sake of simplicity, the resource group and all resources within it should be in the same Azure location.
-+ Access to the VM depends on pre-existing user accounts in the image configuration.
++ Access to the deployed VM depends on pre-existing user accounts in the image configuration.
+If you want to be able to access the VM using RDP (Remote Desktop Protocol), you must ensure that RDP is enabled in the source image.

 ## Deployed resources